 In the afternoon, we visit the private garden of Sue and Hugh Akerman.
 This mostly indigenous garden has some exotically planted areas of bright annuals and mosaic features.
 The indigenous trees that have been established for over 25 years have created a rivereen forest along a stream.
 The bird life in the garden is prolific.

 We also visit nearby Norwood garden, with over 7000m2 of rolling landscaped gardens in an informal, tropical, forest style, with numerous formal elements.
 Massive trees frame many beautiful vistas through the garden and over the city.
 The garden features masses of clivias, tree ferns and cycads and magnificent koi ponds.

 We spend the night in Hilton, enjoying an evening meal together at our Tudor style hotel.
 (Overnight Hilton) BLD

 - Benvie Farm

-Today we visit more private gardens in the area, including a formal 18th century English garden by legendary British gentleman of design, the late David Hicks (1929-98), on Riversfield Farm.
+Today we visit more private gardens in the area, including a formal 18th century English garden by the late legendary British designer, David Hicks (1929-98), on Riversfield Farm.
 An architectural garden with a formal potager, a dovecote, and a Gothic pool pavilion, the garden displays a panache typical of Hick’s work.

-After a light pizza lunch at the nearby Italian Restaurant, ‘La Lampara’, we visit Benvie farm, located in Karkloof.
-The gardens were established in 1882, by Scottish emigrant John Geekie who is well known throughout South Africa by both the gardening and birdwatching fraternities.
+In Karkloof, we visit Benvie farm, established in 1882 by Scottish emigrant John Geekie, who is well known throughout South Africa by both the gardening and birdwatching fraternities.
 Geekie, who was a cabinet-maker by profession, also loved trees, and imported seedlings from across the world.
 Many of the trees which he planted are still standing today, including three giant eucalypts.
 Today the farm’s arboretum is managed by Geekie’s great grand-daughter.

 Johannesburg - 3 nights